lkfink/lkfink.github.io/pages/research.md

 > Bright, A., Singleton, J., **Fink, L.**, & Rodger, K. (2017, March).
 Cultivating a Rhetorical Consciousness: Supporting Graduate Student Writers Across the Curriculum. *Symposium presented at the College Composition and Communication Convention, Portland, OR.*

 > **Fink, L.** & Rodger, K. (2016, June).
 Mapping neuroscience through professional writing. *Talk presented at the International Writing Across the Curriculum Conference, Ann Arbor, MI.*

+Most recently, we have had an article about our collective knowledge as graduate writing consultants accepted for publication!

+> Wittstock, S., Sperber, L., Kirk, G., McCarty, K., de Sola-Smith, K., Wade, J., Simon, M., **Fink, L.** (2021, in press).
+Making what we know explicit: Perspectives from graduate writing consultants on supporting graduate writers. *Praxis: A Writing Center Journal.*